 Soaking rolled oats the night before means that this breakfast only takes a minute to pull together in the morning.
-Cold overnight oats are a delicious summery alternative to hot porridge.
-They taste a little like rice pudding.
+Cold overnight oat porridge is a delicious summery alternative to hot porridge.
+It tastes a little like rice pudding.
 You can make a bigger batch to last a few days if you like.

-Porridge oats are so good for you; they are a filling source of soluble fibre known as beta-glucan which can help to maintain healthy cholesterol levels.
+Oat porridge is so good for you; it is a filling source of soluble fibre known as beta-glucan which can help to maintain healthy cholesterol levels.

 Makes 1 breakfast

 1 tbsp chia seeds